RedTurtle/collective.login_monitor/README.rst

 __ http://www.sqlite.org/

-Add ``rt.lastmodifier`` to your buildout, then provide a SQLAlchemy connection string:
+Add ``collective.login_monitor`` to your buildout, then provide a SQLAlchemy connection string:

 .. code-block:: ini